Plongy/CI/README.md

 # CI

-A simple CI server created in the course DD2480 at KTH
+A simple CI server created in the course DD2480 at KTH A change

 ## Running